m3rcer/m3rcer.github.io/_posts/redteaming/Crto_Exam_Review/2022-05-10-CRTO_Exam_Review.md

 ### Exam Structure

-The exam is totally 48 hours, you have 4 days to allocate 48 hours.
+The exam is totally 48 hours, you have 4 days to allocate 48 hours with a task of obtaining 6/8 flags.
 4 days * 12 hours/day is the most viable option to go with.
 There is no proctoring or report submission.
 I feel this is one of the best parts about the exam.
 The exam can be scheduled I'd say almost a day before, there are ample slots available.
 I'd recommend booking the exam a few days prior and once done, read the exam instructions and download your threat profile.

 ### Exam Experience